nfdi4plants/nfdi4plants.knowledgebase/src/docs/README.md

   - Only headers up to `###` are parsed.
 All header with more depth are parsed to `###`.
 - Tries to match active browser url to referenced ``href`` of any element to set active page.

+## _ignored

+Anything inside this folder will not be used to generate html pages.

 ## README.md

 Any file named `README.md` (case sensitive!) will not be used to generate html pages.

-## _ignored

-Anything inside this folder will not be used to generate html pages.

-## Do not!

-- Store a markdown (.md, .markdown) file in the /docs folder, that is not supposed to be parsed.
-Fornax will look for the yaml header and break if it does not exist.

-## (Live) Testing

-Check out the main README.md in the root directory.
+# Content Design Principles

 ## References